-Defaults

-Default implementations can be given for functions in a class.
+Defaults Default implementations can be given for functions in a class.
 These are useful when certain functions can be defined in terms of others in the class.
 A default is defined by giving a body to one of the member functions.
-The canonical example is Eq. which can defined /= (not equal) in terms of ==.:
+The canonical examclass is analogous to an interface in Java or C#, and ple is Eq, which defines /= (not equal) in terms of least one class member.